-What is procedure of the Family Divorce Law in India : Mutual Consent Divorce Procedure : Mutual Consent Divorce was brought by the India Parliament vide Amendment in the year 1976 in the Hindu Marriage Act.
+What is the procedure of the Family Divorce Law in India: Mutual Consent Divorce Procedure: Mutual Consent Divorce was brought by the Indian Parliament vide Amendment in the year 1976 in the Hindu Marriage Act.

-Mutual Consent Divorce has brought relieve.
-As a mutual consent divorce lawyer, it is desirable to suggest to parties to understand the futility of long drawn litigation and thereby proceed towards mutual consent divorce
+Mutual Consent Divorce has brought relief.
+As a mutual consent divorce lawyer, it is desirable to suggest to parties to understand the futility of long-drawn litigation and thereby proceed towards mutual consent divorce

-Once a petitioner is successful in proving its case, marriage is declared null and void.
+Once a petitioner is successful in proving their case, the marriage is declared null and void.
 Resultantly, the court considers that the marriage has not taken place at all and the tag of the ‘divorcee‘ is not attached.

 Annulment of marriage is very important in the scheme of matrimonial laws as there is no point in carrying the burden of divorce in cases where marriage has been solemnized on the strength of fraud or where the marriage is solemnized despite the fact that the responding spouse was already married.

-Contested Divorce implies party desirous of divorce approach the family Court/Civil Court for the dissolution of marriage.
-Spouse seeking divorce has to take one of the grounds provided under the law of contested divorce.
+Contested Divorce implies the party desirous of divorce approach the Family Court/Civil Court for the dissolution of the marriage.
+The spouse seeking divorce has to take one of the grounds provided under the law of contested divorce.

 Divorce by Mutual Consent is the simplest and easiest way of dissolving marriage.
 Procedure for Mutual Consent Divorce is laid down as under for easy understanding:-

-Both Parties ie Husband and Wife have to reach to Mutual understanding and agreement regarding terms and conditions for Divorce.
+Both Parties ie Husband and Wife have to reach a Mutual understanding and agreement regarding the terms and conditions of Divorce.

-On the basis of settlement and agreement, petition for Mutual Consent is drafted.
+On the basis of the settlement and agreement, a petition for Mutual Consent is drafted.

 - Under Christian Marriages, section 10 A of the Indian Divorce Act.